 - 1/6 of the days the individual was present in the 2nd year before the current year

-There are exceptions to this rule for F1 students, J1 students and J non-students.
+There are exceptions to the above rule for F1 students, J1 students and J non-students.
 F1 and J1 student visa holders may exempt 5 calendar years of presence for purposes of the substantial presence test.
 J1 non-student visa holders are able to have 2 exempt calendar years of presence for purposes of the substantial presence test.
 The substantial presence test will look at prior visits and have a sliding scale analysis on the last 6 calendar years.